-Philip backed me up this time and said ironically: “To the summer of our dreams.”
+Philip backed me up this time and said ironically, “To the summer of our dreams.”

 “You can’t be serious about spending the summer in Montenegro’s wilderness,” I protested when they started to argue whether it’s better to take the night train to Budapest or the morning one to Hamburg.

-“Very well then, take your sleeping bags, bowls, bottles, mats, solid shoes, that is all we need.
+“Very well then, take your sleeping bags, bowls, bottles, mats, solid shoes, and that is all we need.
 We walk, sleep under the stars.
-Any gadgets or other nonsenses I will donate to charity.”
+Any gadgets or other nonsenses, I will donate to charity.”
 On the way out, John fulfilled his threats, took our cell phones and hid them in the closet next to his old football gear.

 “What the hell was that?”
 Phillip asked after she had left.

 “What do you think?
 She urged us to shut up.”
 I took the liberty to translate her statement loosely.
 My German was not good enough to catch details.

 “Well, yes, I got that.
 But what about the rest of it?
 She was babbling for like ten minutes.”

 “That was the litany on the topic of the lack of manners in youth, rudeness, ruthlessness, alcoholism...” explained Alex, clutching an empty bottle.

 “So nothing unusual,” John stretched his arms.
 It was not the first time he had heard that.
 The last reprise was from the lips of our beloved father, right before he grabbed his suitcase, young lover, and flew south as if he were a bird.
 “She wasn’t wrong about the alcohol.
 Maybe you should have offered her a drink.”